johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-01.md

 # Updating Delegation Information via DNS UPDATEs.

 This is not a new idea.
+There is lots of prior art and prior documents, including the expired draft-andrews-dnsop-update-parent-zones-04.

 The functionality to update delegation information in the parent zone via DNS UPDATE has been available for years in a least one DNS implementation (BIND9).
 However, while DNS UPDATE is used extensively inside organisations it has not seen much use across organisational boundaries.
 And zone cuts, almost by definition, usually cuts across such boundaries.

 When sending a DNS UPDATE it is necessary to know where to send it.
 Inside an organisation this information is usually readily